-This program is for boys and girls who are 15 years old.
+This program is for boys and girls who are at least 15 years old.
 The CIT Program is four weeks long and will be held twice during the summer.
 This program is selective and progressive as you spend the summer moving from a camper toward a terrific Junior Counselor and Counselor in future years.
-Application and references forms are available on our forms page.

 Applicants who wish to be considered for this program are expected to make a firm, four-week commitment.
 Those who are selected to participate in this program are also eligible to travel to and from NDC on the camp bus.